adelsultann/adelsultann/README.md

 ### 👨‍💻 About Me
 - 🌟 Aspiring Data Scientist with a passion for data-driven insights.
-- 🎓 Currently pursuing a diploma in Computer Science and Data Analytics.
 - 🌍 I’m improving my coding skills and working on real-world projects.